 - Those at risk are fitted with a wrist or ankle recovery transponder.

-- If someone goes missing, a quick call to 911 activates the process of identification and deployment of recovery personnel on foot, and vehicle. (recovery time averages 30 minutes vs. 8 hours or more without PLS)
+- If someone goes missing, a quick call to 911 activates the process of identification and deployment of recovery personnel on foot, and vehicle.
+Recovery time averages 30 minutes versus 8 hours or more without PLS.

 How much does it cost?

-Unlkie other Project Lifesaver programs, there is no cost to enroll a loved one in our program, due to the generousity of our donors.
+Unlike other Project Lifesaver programs, there is no cost to enroll a loved one in our program, due to the generosity of our donors.
 Each client is outfitted with a transmitter and battery tester.